Tax Bracket Calculator 2026

 Single if you're unmarried.
 Married Filing Jointly is usually best for married couples as it has wider brackets and a larger standard deduction.
 Married Filing Separately can help in specific situations like income-driven student loan repayment.
 Head of Household is for unmarried individuals who pay more than half the cost of maintaining a home for a qualifying dependent.

-For 2025, your tax bracket depends on your filing status and taxable income.
-For example, a single filer earning $85,000 has a marginal rate of 22% (income above $48,475 is taxed at 22%) but an effective rate of about 14%.
-Use the calculator above to see your exact bracket and effective rate.
+For 2026, your tax bracket depends on your filing status and taxable income.
+For example, a single filer earning $85,000 has a marginal rate of 22% (income above $50,400 is taxed at 22%).
+Use the calculator above to see your exact bracket and effective rate based on the current IRS figures.

 How do I calculate my federal income tax?

 Start with your gross income, subtract either the standard deduction or your itemized deductions to get taxable income, then apply the progressive tax brackets.
-Each portion of income is taxed at its bracket rate — 10% on the first $11,925 (single), 12% on the next portion, and so on up to 37%.
+Each portion of income is taxed at its bracket rate — 10% on the first $12,400 (single, 2026), 12% on the next portion, and so on up to 37%.

 Can a raise push me into a higher tax bracket?